-Donald B. Kraybill, distinguished college professor and senior fellow at the Young Center, Karen M. Johnson-Weiner, professor of linguistic anthropology at SUNY-Potsdam, and Steven M. Nolt, professor of history at Goshen College, have spent decades researching Amish history, religion, and culture.
+Donald B. Kraybill, distinguished college professor and senior fellow (now emeritus) at the Young Center, Karen M. Johnson-Weiner, distinguished service professor of anthropology (now emerita) at SUNY-Potsdam, and Steven M. Nolt, professor of history at Goshen College (now senior scholar at the Young Center), have spent decades researching Amish history, religion, and culture.
 In Spring 2013, they released The Amish, the first comprehensive study of Amish life in North America since 1963.

 The Amish explores not only the emerging diversity and evolving identities within this distinctive American ethnic community, but also its transformation and geographic expansion.
 Drawing on archival material, participant observation, and hundreds of interviews, Kraybill, Johnson-Weiner, and Nolt provide a definitive portrait of the Amish today.